PintoDrop/Challenge-3/README.md

-# Challenge-3
+# Password Generator

 ## Description

 For this assignment I was tasked with using a starter code to finish creating a random password generator.
-For this assignment I will be using Javascript to complete the tasks.
+For this assignment I used javascript to complete the assignment.
+This task would be very useful to achieve to learn how to make a function for the user to use in their everyday life.

 ## Installation